cggillotti/rpgmaker-mz-spell-check/README.md

 - - -a, Display all lines, not just ones with flagged words
 - - -i, Interactive add to ignore step
 - - -p, Page results by file
+- - -f, Filter files in directory by match (eg. Map will limit the scan to json files with "Map" in the name)

-Results are written to datafiles/lastreport.json
+Results are written to datafiles/lastreport.json Ignore is stored in /configs

 You can add words to ignore when flagged as misspelled to the ignore.json file.
 Add it as an entry in the ignorelist array.